tgolubch/castanet/README.md

-# Castanet fork - Python 3 with self-installation and convenience functions
+# Castanet fork - Python 3 implementation
-Rich Mayne 2023
+Forked from https://github.com/tgolubch/castanet, originally described in https://doi.org/10.1101/716902

+This implementation is written in Python 3 and has additional convenience features, such as end-to-end workflows, optimizations, automated installation of dependencies and an API compatible with containerization.
 ## Installation
 ### Prerequisites
 We assume the user has installed the following.
 See attached links for guidance if not.